-SNAP is reauthorized by the Farm Bill roughly every five years and is run by the USDA's Food and Nutrition Service.8
+SNAP is reauthorized by the Farm Bill roughly every five years and is run by the USDA's Food and Nutrition Service8.
+The thrifty food plan calculation also will be evaluated annually by the USDA going forward.

 How does SNAP Work?